FREQUENTLY ASKED QUESTIONS

 On a regular basis you may only travel with a few passengers but consider those times you may wish to transport a large number of passengers.
 All of our vehicles offer a selection of seating configurations, so when selecting your vehicle consider the seating configuration that best suits your needs.
 We have cars ranging from a combination of 3-7 passenger seats plus various wheelchair positions.

 All of our vehicles have the ability to transport one wheelchair user comfortably.
-If you wish to carry two wheelchair users at the same time you may require one of our larger family cars such as a Mercedes-Benz V-Class or Vito or one of the vehicles from the VW T6 range (Caravelle, Shuttle or Transporter).
+If you wish to carry two wheelchair users at the same time you may require one of our larger family cars such as a Mercedes-Benz V-Class or Vito or one of the vehicles from the Volkswagen T6 range (Caravelle, Shuttle or Transporter).

 There are three access options to choose from; rear lift, side lift and rear ramp.
 Depending on your needs, Lewis Reed will help you select the appropriate access option.